JakubSzwedowicz/Projects-CPP/README.md

 **Greedy Algorithm** - Have the user type the amount of changing money so the algorithm could return the change split into different denominations.
 Implements so called "greedy algorithm".

 **Longest Increasing Subsequence** - Typical algorithm for finding the longest increasing subsequence ina given range of elements.

+**Desing Patterns** - Set of different programming patterns and principles with examples of implementations.